Run-Wild-Studio/Easy-API/docs/API-setup/creating-your-api.md

 ### Authorization

-Enter the authorization value for the API call.
+Enter the authorization public key for the API call.

 ### Element Type